Ready to learn about the difference between goals and objectives?

 When you’re on a boat in unfamiliar waters, you need a tour guide to help you figure out where you are!

-What you do need though, is a project management tool like ClickUp to develop and track your process oriented goals and objectives.
+A project management tool like ClickUp will help you develop and track your process oriented goals and objectives.
 This will help you measure past performance and keep everyone on the same page.

 It has all the features you need to create and manage your goals and objectives with ease!